carpentries/instructor-training/_episodes/21-carpentries.md

 > ## Workshops as an Instructor
 >
-> As an instructor, you may be primarily teaching at local workshops or want to
+> As an instructor, you may be primarily teaching at local workshops or you
+> may not have local opportunities, or you may just want to
-> teach elsewhere.
+> teach somewhere else.
 >
 > If you want to teach non-locally, you should be sure to join our instructor
 > mailing list during the community exercise below, so that you hear about